AsherCohenBerkeley/fitch_applet/README.md

 # fitch_applet
-Streamlit Applet for Fitch-Style Proofs (Philos W12A)
+Streamlit App for Fitch-Style Proofs (Philos W12A)